stalker24rus/my_cv_blog_2/README.md

 Let's start:
-If you want only check how to work project without deploying to server and you have installed , then start from 6 paragraph.
+If you want only check how to work project without deploying to server and you have installed Docker/Docker-compose and curl, then start from 6 paragraph.

 ------------